 Interact with global leaders, innovators and entrepreneurs in Florida working to end hunger and poverty and improve food security around the world.

 Papers will be evaluated by The World Food Prize Board of Reviewers.
 This distinguished group of educators and experts was established to mentor and personally encourage students.
 Reviewers write thoughtful, personalized feedback to each student who participates in the Youth Institute.

 How to participate

-To participate in the Florida Youth Institute, students research a global issue and write a three page paper under the supervision of a teacher or mentor (using the downloadable guidelines above).
+To participate in the Florida Youth Institute, students research a global issue and write a paper under the supervision of a teacher or mentor (using the downloadable guidelines above).

 Students entering Junior and Senior years in the 2018/2019 school year are eligible to apply.